SarathchandranPM/Data-Modelling-Creating-a-Star-Schema/README.md

-# Sales Data Model Project in Power BI
+# Sales Data Model Project in Power BI - Part 1

 ## Project Overview
 This project demonstrates the implementation of a dimensional data model (primarily star schema with snowflake elements) in Power BI using a sales dataset.
 The model transforms a flat CSV file into an optimized dimensional structure, improving data analysis capabilities and reporting performance.